hereya/hereya-docs/docs/aws-tuto-basics.md

 ```

 This will deploy your app to AWS AppRunner with the mongodb database running on AWS DocumentDB.

+Be patient, the first time you issue this command in your project, the deployment process may take a moment.
 After the deployment is complete, you will see the URL of your app.

 You can test the endpoints using the URL provided by AWS AppRunner.